miku/s2gen/README.md

 The following features are implemented:

 * generating a struct from a SOLR schema.xml
-* generating a indexable JSON document from a struct
+* marhsal an indexable JSON document from a struct
-* parsing SOLR documents into a struct
+* unmarshal SOLR documents into a struct including dynamic fields
-* static fields with types and cardinality
+* static and dynamic fields with cardinality checks
-* dynamic fields

 Not supported or low priority: